bridgecrewio/yor/README.md

 [![Chocolatey downloads](https://img.shields.io/chocolatey/dt/yor?label=chocolatey_downloads)](https://community.chocolatey.org/packages/yor)
 [![GitHub All Releases](https://img.shields.io/github/downloads/bridgecrewio/yor/total)](https://github.com/bridgecrewio/yor/releases)

-Yor is an open-source tool that helps add informative and consistent tags across infrastructure-as-code frameworks such as Terraform, CloudFormation, and Serverless.
+Yor is an open-source tool that helps add informative and consistent tags across infrastructure as code (IaC) frameworks.
+Today, Yor can automatically add tags to Terraform, CloudFormation, and AWS Serverless Frameworks.

 Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action) automatically adding consistent tagging logics to your IaC.
 Yor can also run as a pre-commit hook and a standalone CLI.